Bottle of FOCL's Orange Cream Premium CBD Drops next to orange slices.

 For a pure CBD oil experience, try our Premium CBD Drops.
 Available in broad and full spectrum options, these drops help the body and mind stay focused and relaxed.
 They come in different natural and delicious flavors with no grassy aftertaste and three strengths ranging from 1000 to 3000mg to ensure everyone's preference is met.

 If you're looking for something to help you sleep better, then try our Sleep Drops.
 They are made from organic CBD, CBN, and high-quality MCT oil.
 The CBN and CBN combo promotes better quality sleep.
+And our full spectrum CBD oil has unique flavors options.
 The organic lavender herbal extract has a soothing effect, and the peppermint gives the oil a fantastic taste.

 For more information on how to properly store CBD, watch the following video.